Satguru Jagjit Singh: Interfaith dialogue and global outreach

 among overseas Sikh communities much closer to the Punjabi society'.
 During his visit to UK, Satguru Jagjit Singh messaged the then British Prime Minister Tony Blair 'to take care and be mindful that innocent people do not suffer or lose their lives' when making important decisions related to wars.
 In 1969, Satguru Jagjit Singh attended the World Religion Conference in Japan.
 In a discussion on comparative religions held at University of Tokyo, the students asked, 'What is the religion that is common to all?'
-Replying to this, Satugru Jagjit Singh quoted a reference from Gurbani, "ਬੋਲੀਐ ਸਚੁ ਧਰਮੁ ਝੂਠੁ ਨ ਬੋਲੀਐ ॥ (SGGS p.488): Always speak the truth - and never speak lies'.
+Replying to this, Satguru Jagjit Singh quoted a reference from Gurbani, "ਬੋਲੀਐ ਸਚੁ ਧਰਮੁ ਝੂਠੁ ਨ ਬੋਲੀਐ ॥ (SGGS p.488): Always speak the truth - and never speak lies'.
 Satguru further added, "Being truthful is the common goal of all religions, even atheitsts can adopt this.
 If all of us follow this religion, peace would reign supreme in the world".
 On 7 December 1999, Satguru Jagjit Singh delivered his address in the World Parliament of Religions, Cape Town.
 He remarked that 'all humans need to do Naam Simran to attain their real spiritual needs' and that the spiritual well-being deserves the same care and attention we give to our material possessions.